 In the middle is the group of people who are knowledgeable about the field you are in.
 If those people discourage you then take it in analyze and use the good parts.
 As the saying goes

 If an elderly but distinguished scientist says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong. – Arthur C. Clarke

 Pick the pearls out of the cow dung and go your own way.

 How to start?

-There are three obstacles to your success
+Just start doing it but remember there are three obstacles to your success:

 - Not starting

 You can start with 30-day challenges Twelve 30-Day Challenges for One Year but that is just a start.